Codecademy/docs/content/css/concepts/filter-functions/terms/hue-rotate/hue-rotate.md

 ## Definition

-CSS filter function accepts an angle value and rotates the hue of an element.
+Accepts an angle value and rotates the hue of an element.

 ## Syntax